Wyoming State Statutes on Transparency, Accountability and Ethics

 22-25-106.
 Filing of campaign reports.

-(a) Except as otherwise provided in subsections (g) and (j) of this section and in addition to other statements required by this subsection:
+(a) Except as otherwise provided in subsections (g) and (j) of this section and in addition to other reports required by this subsection:

-(iv) Statements under this subsection shall set forth the full and complete record of contributions including cash, goods or services and except for statements of contributions required under paragraph (i) of this subsection, of actual and promised expenditures, including all identifiable expenses as set forth in W.S.
+(iv) Reports under this subsection shall set forth the full and complete record of contributions including cash, goods or services and actual and promised expenditures, including all identifiable expenses as set forth in W.S.
 22-25-103.
-For purposes of this section, a contribution is reportable when it is known and in the possession of, or the service has been furnished to, the person or organization required to submit a statement of contributions or a statement of contributions and expenditures.
-The date of each contribution of twenty-five dollars ($25.00) or more, any expenditure or obligation, the name of the person from whom received or to whom paid and the purpose of each expenditure or obligation shall be listed.
-All contributions under twenty-five dollars ($25.00) shall be reported but need not be itemized.
-Should the accumulation of contributions from an individual exceed the twenty-five dollar ($25.00) threshold, all contributions from that individual shall be itemized.
-Contributions, expenditures and obligations itemized in a statement filed by a political action committee, a candidate’s campaign committee or by a political party central committee need not be itemized in a candidate’s statement except by total with a reference to the statement;
+For purposes of this section, a contribution is reportable when it is known and in the possession of, or the service has been furnished to, the person or entity required to submit a statement of contributions and expenditures.
+The date of each contribution of one hundred dollars ($100.00) or more, any expenditure or obligation, the name of the person from whom received or to whom paid and the purpose of each expenditure or obligation shall be listed.
+All contributions under one hundred dollars ($100.00) shall be reported but need not be itemized.
+Should the accumulation of contributions from a person exceed the one hundred dollar ($100.00) threshold, all contributions from that person shall be itemized.
+Contributions, expenditures and obligations itemized in a statement filed by a political action committee, a candidate’s campaign committee or by a political party central committee need not be itemized in a candidate’s statement;

 (v) Statements under this subsection shall be filed with those officers as provided in W.S.
 22-25-107.

-(b) Reports of itemized statements of contributions and statements of contributions and expenditures, and statements of termination shall be made with the appropriate filing officers specified under W.S.
+(b) Reports of itemized statements of contributions and expenditures, and statements of termination shall be made with the appropriate filing officers specified under W.S.
 22-25-107 and in accordance with the following:

 (ii) A committee formed after an election to defray campaign expenses incurred during a previous election and any political action or candidate’s campaign committee which has not filed a statement of termination shall file an itemized statement of contributions and expenditures on December 31 of each odd-numbered year;